-Investment Return (net of expenses).
+Investment Return (net of expenses)

-The rate of investment return assumed in the valuation was seven and one-half percent (7.5%) per year, compounded annually net of investment and administrative expenses.
-The assumed real rate of return over wage inflation is 3.75% per year.
+The rate of investment return assumed in the valuation was 7.40% per year, compounded annually net of investment and administrative expenses.
+The assumed real rate of return over wage inflation is 3.65% per year.

-Wage Inflation.
+Wage Inflation